On this page

 - Do you get interest on your refund?

-When you can expect your refund for 2014
+When can you expect your refund for 2016?

 We may take longer to process your return if we select it for a more detailed review.
 For more information, go to Review of your tax return by the CRA.